georgixxx/n8n-json-validation-pipeline/README.md

 ---

 ## Feel free to reach out for further discussion
-[cite_start]Feel free to reach out for further discussions regarding this pipeline or other data engineering projects. [cite: 8, 20]
+Feel free to reach out for further discussions regarding this pipeline or other data engineering projects.

 * **LinkedIn:** [Brightone Onyango](https://www.linkedin.com/in/brightone-onyango-109614263)
 * **GitHub:** [georgixxx](https://github.com/georgixxx)